US rotor-based cipher machine

 All other parts are unclassified.
 Given the age of the KL-7

-and the fact that more and more of the operating principe is being discovered
+and the fact that more and more of the operating principle is being discovered

 by researchers, it is assumed that the machine will be declassified before long.